 10. The Cruel Prince (The Folk of the Air)

-It’s a fun series that has some hilarious and complex characters.
-Our main character, Jude, is so cutthroat, but she’s also someone trying her hardest to survive in a world that doesn’t want her there.
-So in this series, the Faerie World is adjacent to our own, and you can travel to it.
+This is a fun series that has some hilarious and complex characters.
+Our main character, Jude, is so cutthroat, but she’s also trying her hardest to survive in a world that doesn’t want her there.
+So, in this series, the Faerie World is adjacent to our own, and you can travel to it.
 Jude has an older sister and a twin.
 Her mother was in love with a fairy and was with him.
-But then she leaves him and marries someone else and has these four kids.
+But then she leaves him, marries someone else, and has four kids.

 Author: Holly Black